 You can see some of Jane’s images here.

 It’s true that, thanks to camera phones, we’re all reporters, and the democratisation of the media is something SevenStreets is the first to defend.
 It’s why we’re here.
-It’s also true that technology might have opened up our windows on the world.
-But sometimes its windows, and its devices, just can’t beat being there.
+It’s also true that technology might have enhanced our window on the world.
+But sometimes its windows, and its devices, can close down more than open up.

 Images: Jane Macneil